mattburnett-repo/generic-fse-code-challenge/Readme.md

 * The repo for the [backend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/backend)
 * The repo for the [datastore](https://github.com/mattburnett-repo/feather-fullstack-codechallenge-datastore)
 * The [datastore API / documentation](https://generic-fse-datastore.herokuapp.com/api/v1/api-docs/)
-* Docker containers for the frontend and backend are available [here](https://hub.docker.com/u/mattburnett01)
+* Docker containers for the frontend, backend and authServer are available [here](https://hub.docker.com/u/mattburnett01)
 * The repo for [AuthServer](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/authServer)

 ## Technology used